 For the reasons set forth above, we determine that Ground 2 of the Petition presents a compelling meritorious challenge.
 That is, "the evidence, if unrebutted in trial, would plainly lead to a conclusion that one or more claims are unpatentable by a preponderance of the evidence."
 Guidance Memo 4.
 As the Director explains in OpenSky, however, this finding "should not be taken as a signal to the ultimate conclusion after trial" because "all relevant evidence likely will not have been adduced at the point of institution [and] trial should produce additional evidence that may support a determination in the Final Written Decision that unpatentability has not been adequately proven."
 OpenSky, IPR2021-01064, Paper 102 at 49-50.
-Here, we note that the current record does not include evidence tying Spikevax to the challenged claims and thus we accorded no weight to Patent Owner's evidence of objective indicia and that Patent Owner has not supported its contentions with citation to expert testimony.
+Here, we note that the current record does not include evidence tying Spikevax to the challenged claims (i.e., no sufficient nexus showing) and, thus, we accorded no weight to Patent Owner's argument on objective indicia at this stage.
+Moreover, as explained, Patent Owner has not supported its contentions with citation to expert testimony.